-Extreme dieting and the use of tobacco products, soft drinks, coffee and alcohol are other contributors to the development of bad breath.
+Extreme dieting and the use of tobacco products, soft drinks, coffee, and alcohol also contribute to the development of bad breath.
 Tobacco products, of course, should never be used at all.
-Radical diets and fasting are the main dietary changes that usually result in bad breath issues.
+Radical diets and fasting are the main dietary changes that usually result in bad breath.

 Following a raw food diet, or simply modifying your diet towards drinking and eating healthier things, such as organic fruits and vegetables, does not generally have such negative results on bad breath.

-You may not be aware of this, but insufficient digestion and not chewing your food completely can cause you to have bad breath.
+You may not know this, but insufficient digestion and not chewing your food completely can cause bad breath.
 If you suffer from certain bowel disorders, constipation, or a sluggish digestive system, you are a prime candidate for developing bad breath.
 The reason for this is that these conditions create an excess of gas in your body, and much of that gas exits through your mouth.

 Natural Remedies for Bad Breath